Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 As a PCOS dietitian, I was gifted both the Mira Hormone Monitor Max Kit and the Inito Starter Kit by each company, respectively.
 I had sporadically tried out each one to determine how easy they were to use, but I had never compared the two against each other.

-If you’re new around here, here’s a little background on me: I’m a registered dietitian specializing in polycystic ovary syndrome (PCOS).
+If you’re new around here, here’s a little background on me: I’m a registered dietitian specializing in polycystic ovary syndrome (PCOS) – now known as polyendocrine metabolic ovarian syndrome (PMOS).
 I also struggled with my own fertility journey prior to finally being diagnosed with PCOS.
 I understand the mental struggles, frustration, and heartbreak that infertility brings.

 If I had known about these at-home fertility monitors back then, I absolutely would have bought one.
 I probably would have paused though and wondered if they both were worth their respective price tags and if one was more accurate than the other.

 For the past several years, my periods have been like clockwork.
 I consistently have 28 to 30 day cycles, and I can easily identify my own fertile window based on cervical mucus changes.
-I typically ovulate around day 14 to 16 of my cycle — I also use a Tempdrop device (a wearable basal body temperature sensor) to confirm ovulation as well.
+I typically ovulate around day 16 or 17 of my cycle — I also use a Tempdrop device (a wearable basal body temperature sensor) to confirm ovulation as well.

 Since I already had a good understanding of my own menstrual cycle, I feel it gave me a “leg up” in my ability to determine the accuracy of the Inito & Mira fertility monitors.